 In 1652, the famous herbalist Nicholas Culpepper identified the plant's three most common uses: supporting the heart, nervous system and reproductive cycle.
 He wrote, "There is no better herb to drive away melancholy vapors from the heart to strengthen it and make the mind cheerful" and to settle the wombs of mothers.

-AN HERB FOR SOOTHING THE HEART Motherwort has a long history of use in supporting the emotional and physical heart.
+Motherwort has a long history of use in supporting the emotional and physical heart.
 Motherwort encourages balance in the cardiovascular system.
-Herbalist Robin Rose Bennett suggests that motherwort also supports the spiritual heart by encouraging openness, acceptance and peace.
+Herbalist Robin Rose Bennett suggests that Motherwort also supports the spiritual heart by encouraging openness, acceptance and peace.

-A BALM FOR THE NERVOUS SYSTEM Motherwort is considered a nervine, or an herb that helps to soothe the nervous system.
-It's often said that taking motherwort is like receiving a big mama bear hug, offering a calming and soothing effect.
-By soothing the nervous system, we have a greater capacity to respond to stress and anxiety in a more balanced way, helping us to stay centered and grounded.
+Motherwort is considered a nervine, or an herb that helps to soothe the nervous system.
+It's often said that taking Motherwort is like receiving a big mama bear hug, offering a calming and soothing effect.
+By soothing the nervous system, we have a greater capacity to respond to stress in a more balanced way, helping us to stay centered and grounded.
 The result is that we experience a greater sense of well-being and our mood is uplifted.
-WishGarden's Emotional Ally formula includes motherwort and suggests that taking this formula is like a big "herbal hug."
-Motherwort is also used in Deep Stress, a formula designed to encourage peace and tranquility.
+WishGarden's Emotional Ally: A Big Herbal Hug formula includes Motherwort and suggests that taking this formula is like a big "herbal hug."
+Motherwort is also used in Deep Stress Adrenal Rescue with Ashwagandha, a formula designed to encourage peace and tranquility.

-HISTORICAL AND MODERN USES In the Middle Ages, motherwort was reportedly used to calm and soothe the nervous system, as well as to ward off evil spirits.
-In the nineteenth century, the Eclectic Physicians, as well as Native American tribes such as the Delaware, Micmac, Modheman, and Shinnecock, recognized motherwort's affinity for the female reproductive system.
-Today, motherwort is still an important herb in Traditional Chinese Medicine and Western Herbalism.
+In the Middle Ages, Motherwort was reportedly used to calm and soothe the nervous system, as well as to ward off evil spirits.
+In the nineteenth century, the Eclectic Physicians, as well as Native American tribes such as the Delaware, Micmac, Modheman, and Shinnecock, recognized Motherwort's affinity for the female reproductive system.
+Today, Motherwort is still an important herb in Traditional Chinese Medicine and Western Herbalism.